 After our driver training session, it was time to clean up and get ready for dinner.
-Accomodations here at Horsepower Ranch are the nicesest on trip and it's quite an experience to see the cars right outside the window.
+Accommodations here at Horsepower Ranch are the nicest on trip and it's quite an experience to see the cars right outside the window.
 After washing up, we went to what could only be described as the "Great Hall".
-In this giant room decorated with Baja racing memorabelia we had a chance to enjoy some guacamole and chips while drinking Mexican beers and talking with our new friends before heading to dinner.
+In this giant room decorated with Baja racing memorabilia we had a chance to enjoy some guacamole and chips while drinking Mexican beers and talking with our new friends before heading to dinner.

 Horsepower Ranch is the starting point for multiple different Wide Open Baja adventures including one, two, and three-day trips.
 The guests we met here ranged from a group of guys from Missouri who arived by private jet and helicopter, two different father and son guys getaway groups and the pair of guys from Canada who would be joining our trip.

 After a delicious but rustic dinner followed by stories about previous trips, Baja racing tales, and more - it was time to head to bed since our call time in the morning was 8 am for breakfast and then heading out.